eL-Dapper-Jhunior/consult_jeremiah.github.io/README.md

 ---

 ## 👋 About Me
-I am a passionate Industrial Engineer who leverages data analysis to enhance efficiency and solve problems.
-With expertise in quality control, operations research, and performance evaluation, I focus on optimizing workflows and boosting productivity.
-My duty as an Industrial Engineer is to minimize waste and improve operations across industries.
-Proficient in Excel, SQL, Python, and Power BI, I analyze data to uncover insights that drive data-informed decision-making.
-I thrive at tackling complex challenges with analytical thinking to foster continuous improvement.
+I am a dedicated Data Analyst who leverages data analysis to enhance business efficiency and solve complex problems.
+With strong skills in data cleaning, visualization, and statistical analysis, I focus on extracting valuable insights to support data-driven decision-making.
+Proficient in Excel, SQL, Python, and Power BI, I analyze large datasets, track performance metrics, and identify trends that optimize processes and improve productivity.
 ---

 ## 🛠️ Technical Skills